-A child with an ADHD brain may struggle against these constraints because their mind doesn’t want to sit still; it wants to go off and spontaneously do things.
-In a book called Nature Deficit Disorder, Richard Louv argues that loss of time playing in the woods and outdoors in the environment, coupled with an increase in structure learning time, has led to increased incidences of ADHD.
-Parents of ADHD kids can help by scheduling regular, unstructured outdoor play.
-Stress-reducing exercises that involve repeated movement, such as yoga, walking, and jumping on a trampoline are great for kids with ADHD.
+A child with behavioral challenges brain struggle against these constraints because their mind doesn’t want to sit still; it wants to go off and spontaneously do things.
+The author Richard Louv argues that loss of time playing in the woods and outdoors in the environment, coupled with an increase in structure learning time, has led to increased incidences of kids with behavioral challenges.
+Parents of these kids can help by scheduling regular, unstructured outdoor play.
+Stress-reducing exercises that involve repeated movement, such as yoga, walking, and jumping on a trampoline are great for kids as well.
 Even a ten-minute walk around the block can help settle the brain and promote focus.

-This is one area where most authorities agree: electronics make ADHD worse.
-Multiple studies show neuro-psychiatric issues—including ADHD, anxiety, and depression—are exacerbated by the use of electronics.
-The effect electronics have on the brain, not limited to the ADHD brain, is incredible.
+This is one area where most authorities agree: electronics make things worse.
+Multiple studies show neuro-psychiatric issues are exacerbated by the use of electronics.
+The effect electronics have on the brain is incredible.

-To curb the effect electronics have on your child’s ADHD, cut back on the amount of daily screen time allowed.
+To curb the effect electronics have on your child, cut back on the amount of daily screen time allowed.
 This includes video games, television, and using phones to chat with friends or engage on social media.

 Address Sleep Issues

-Insomnia is common among kids with ADHD.
+Sleeplessness can be common among kids with behavioral challenges.
 When your child’s sleep patterns are off, their circadian rhythm is off.
 They’ll wake later in the day and feel more fatigued during daytime hours.
 Lack of sleep can affect not only their performance in school, but it can also impact other body systems over time because good sleep is critical to most of the body’s functions.

 To help encourage healthy sleep patterns, ensure your child gets daily physical exercise.
 You can also try melatonin dosed for children.
 It occurs naturally in the body and helps encourage sleep during evening hours.

-There are two primary approaching to a diet that helps manage ADHD.
-The first is to eliminate foods that some believe trigger the conditions, including gluten and dairy, though there isn’t substantial data that says this works.
-The second is one I refer to as the “anti-inflammatory” diet, which is more holistic and similar to the Mediterranean Diet.
+There are a few dietary approaches when it comes to managing neurocognitive health.
+One can certainly eliminate foods that some believe trigger the conditions, including gluten and dairy, though there isn’t substantial data that says this works.

 It’s becoming clearer that an ideal diet consists of more fruits, vegetables, phytonutrients, and foods that contain high-quality fats and Omega 3s (like olive oil and fish), and fewer foods that contain starches and sugars.
-This kind of diet is better for regulating inflammation, boosting brain function, and overall bodily wellness.
+This kind of diet is better for regulating the inflammatory response, boosting brain function, and overall bodily wellness.*

-To encourage kids to eat healthier, you can help shift their perspective by looking at food as a source of healing.
+To encourage kids to eat healthier, you can help shift their perspective by looking at food as creative, exciting adventure that will ultimately help them feel better.
 If they know that good foods help them focus and feel better, they may be more inclined to make better food choices.

-ADHD diagnoses are far more common today than they were 20 and 30 years ago.
-Integrative health offers a lot of natural interventions for kids with ADHD.
+Behavioral challenges seem far more common today than they were 20 and 30 years ago.
+Integrative health offers a lot of natural interventions for kids who may struggle in this way.
 Along with supplements, exercise, sleep, reduced exposure to electronics, and a good diet can help minimize the effects that kids experience.
 A functional medicine practitioner can help you develop a holistic plan for your child.